jtheisen/reconciler/readme.md

 - Database-generated keys such as auto-increment integers should now be well-behaved.
-- Moving entities from one collection to another will work if those collections are on the same extent level and the move is done in a single `Reconcile call`:
+- Moving entities from one collection to another will work if those collections are on the same extent level and the move is done in a single `Reconcile` call:
   Consider for example the model Stars > Planets > Moons with three entity types, two of which have a foreign key to the object they are orbiting.
 You can move a moon to a different planet while reconciling on a star.